Meet Andrea von Bujdoss, aka Queen Andrea, One of the Coolest And Most Unique Graffiti Artists in the World.

 On this latest episode Queen Andrea talks to Maryalice about her incredible art, what motives her and the powerful messages of positivity behind them.
 Below is an excerpt from Maryalice’s interview with Queen Andrea.
 To listen to the whole episode, download Listen, Ladies in iTunes.

 Listen, Ladies (LL): Anyone who looks at your Instagram page, or sees your work in person will be instantly uplifted by messages like “Love always wins” and “Better Together.”
-So I wanted to start out by asking: How do you see creative expression through art playing a positive role at a time like this.
-Especially when people are dealing with all kinds of challenges, whether its COVID-19 or just seeing the continued racial unrest, how does art play a role in a time like this?
+I wanted to start out by asking: How do you see creative expression through art playing a positive role at a time like this?
+Especially now, when people are dealing with all kinds of challenges, whether its COVID-19, or the continued racial unrest.
+How does art play a role?

 Listen, Ladies (LL): How have these recent events inspired what you’ve wanted to create?
 Did you have projects you were working on before that just shifted based on what was going on and new messages that you wanted to get across?

-Andrea von Bujdoss (AB): For sure!
-A lot of my work tends to focus on these messages of positivity.
+Andrea von Bujdoss (AB): A lot of my work tends to focus on these messages of positivity.
 When I first started doing these phrases it was hopeful, now it is a little more hopeful.
 I’ve also done phrases like “Hustle Hard” and “The World is Yours.”
-Some of them are really brash and empowering, but now it’s gone a little bit deeper.
-It is about togetherness and unity and equality and these really important social issues.
+Some of them are really brash and empowering, but now they are a little bit deeper.
+It is about togetherness, unity, equality and really important social issues.
 I had already been moving in that direction and the reason why I had wanted to do phrases instead of what I had been doing throughout my entire graffiti career was that I wanted to broaden my skills and learn different ways to create different letters, on large scale.
-Because painting on a large scale is unlike anything else, it is quite a challenge in itself so I wanted to get better at what I did.
-So I started doing these phrases and it has been great.
+Large scale painting is unlike anything else.
+It is quite a challenge in itself, so I wanted to get better at it.
+So, I started doing these phrases and it has been great.
 It has been a fantastic journey.
-I have painted all over the place, all over the world, different countries and it is really just.
-It is such an interesting journey because it is endless.
+I have painted all over the place, all over the world, different countries and it is such an interesting journey because it is endless.
 Graffiti itself is fascinating because you develop a style and you stick with it.
 In graffiti, you do not have many different artists who want to try all these different things, because, in graffiti, you want to have a certain style that you are known for.
-But I was able to develop a system where I was able to do any phrase and I can explore different styles and that also does lead to commercial opportunities because companies are looking for that.
-And they look to certain artists for certain styles of topography especially large scale and also digital small scale.
-So it has been a really great outlet for me.
-I started as a graffiti writer which helped me to just know what I was doing out in the street.
+But, I was able to develop a system where I was able to do any phrase, and explore different styles, which also lead to commercial opportunities because companies are looking for that.
+Companies look to certain artists for certain styles of topography especially large scale and also digital small scale.
+So, it has been a really great outlet for me.
+I started as a graffiti writer which helped me to know what I was doing out in the street.
 But I love the diversity of what I do now.
 It is quite satisfying.

-Listen, Ladies (LL): You were talking about wanting to improve your skills and getting something onto a large mural is obviously a complicated process.
-I am wondering if you could talk a little bit about how that comes together.
-Do you have an idea and then do it on a small scale model first, and then go to a larger space?
-How does that work because I am always extremely awestruck when I see a mural and everything is extremely perfect.
+Listen, Ladies (LL): You were talking about wanting to improve your skills and getting something onto a large mural is obviously a complicated process, Could you talk a little bit about how that comes together?
+Do you have an idea and then do it on a small-scale model first, and then go to a larger space?
+How does that work?
+Because I am always awestruck when I see a mural and everything is extremely perfect.
 I am wondering how that comes together.

-Andrea von Bujdoss (AB): Well it is interesting.
-I learned that when I was just a young kid.
+Andrea von Bujdoss (AB): Well, it is interesting.
 I started doing graffiti on the walls when I was about 14.
 You always have a sketch first.
-And graffiti writers, what we do, continuously sketch into black books and try different letter styles and then color them in.
-It’s a huge part of graffiti culture, black books.
-After you do all of your sketchings, you take it to the wall and you get your colors to match your sketch, or just freestyle your colors.
-And then you transfer it from your paper sketch to the wall.
-It is not easy!
+Graffiti writers, continuously sketch into black books and try different letter styles and then color them in.
+It is a huge part of graffiti culture, black books.
+After you do all of your sketching, you take it to the wall and you get your colors to match your sketch, or just freestyle your colors.
+Then, you transfer it from your paper sketch to the wall.
+It is not easy.
 I learned that early on.
-It was really just practice and doing it over and over again.
-It was figuring it out.
-This part did not turn out the way I wanted it.
+It was really just practice and doing it over and over again..
+This part did not turn out the way I wanted it to this time.
 Next time just try it again.
 It was just a process of learning.
-And then later, as I was doing these largescale works, I started to use different techniques because they were for really important murals.
+Later, as I was doing these largescale works, I started to use different techniques because they were for really important murals.
 For example, they were for the City of New York and other agencies.
-Where I had to up my skills in order to create these big works.
-So I do a method that’s really been used for thousands of years, the grid technique.
+I had to up my skills in order to create these big works.
+So, I do a method that’s really been used for thousands of years, the grid technique.
 You basically take your artwork on paper, put a grid on it, draw the same grid on the wall, and transfer all the information.
 Duplicate the information that you are holding in your hand to the wall.
 That is used by a lot of different companies.
 There is a mural company called Collasual Media, you’ve probably seen some of their murals.
 They do hand-painted advertising and they use that technique.
-I am sure Michael Angelo and a lot of other artists have done that too.
-That really helps me with large scale works but it is really different from graffiti.
-Now I switch, I go back and forth.
-I do these professional jobs where I have to scale out everything perfectly and I do graffiti where it is just freestyle half the time and you’re going with the flow and it is not perfect but you use a different set of skills.
-So I do both!
+I am sure Michaelangelo and a lot of other artists have done that too.
+That really helps me with large scale works, but it is really different from graffiti.
+I go back and forth.
+I do these professional jobs where I have to scale out everything perfectly and I do graffiti where it is just freestyle half the time and you’re going with the flow and it is not perfect, but you use a different set of skills.
+So, I do both.